Ace-86/library/README.md

 Log:
-- Can not understand how to create an object using user form and push it into an array.
-Trying formEntries with varied success.

  - got rid of the form format and just used inputs directly to gather user info.
 Figured out how to save my objects into arrays. shows up in console.log
 - need to create cards for each object in the array.
 I want to cycle through the array and create a card for each object added.
 Getting my pushed object to display was tedious but i eventually figured it out.
 Problem is that if I create a new book profile multiple times, the display is simply added the old information below. by creating a grid layout in container div, I was able to use document.createElement('div') to create a new card for book submission.